algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

     print("Length of the array: ", array_length)  # Display "5"
 ```

-The methods that can be used in Godot :
+Here are a few methods that can be used in Godot, you can see more [here](https://docs.godotengine.org/en/stable/classes/class_@gdscript.html) :

 | **Type**  | **Method**  |